Weatherhub/obsprocdoc/decoders/surface.rst

 .. note::

-    * The *cimiss.tbl* and *decod_WMO.Res40.headers* are not used, although they are required as arguments and read in.
+    * The *cimiss.tbl* and :code:`decod_WMO.Res40.headers` are not used, although they are required as arguments and read in.
-    * The path and file name of *cimiss_data_surface* file are hard coded in the subroutines.
+    * The path and file name of :code:`cimiss_data_surface` file are hard coded in the subroutines.

 4. Compile the code
 ::